 shows that a single text message can cause an immediate drop in productivity.

 If you are in a meeting – or even just talking to someone – resist the urge to check your phone.
 Ensure that it’s placed somewhere out of the way, then ignore.

 We get it: you hated your job.
 You’re quitting because you were unhappy, disliked your boss, felt underappreciated, yadda yadda yadda.
 Don’t tell them.

 If you are leaving your present company due to dissatisfaction, do not on any account say so.
 Lie through your teeth if you have to; nobody wants to hear about their shortcomings, let alone from an employee currently in the process of leaving them.
 Quitting causes enough of a headache for your employer that anything on top of it will be perceived as needless negativity.

-Know the rules.
+.
 Hand in your notice with a smile, emphasising how valuable you’ve found your time with the company.
 Obey the terms of your contract and avoid surprise resignations if possible.

 Finally, tempting though it may be to give your manager an earful two days before your last, your reputation could suffer.
 At this point, it’s just not worth it; be the bigger person and get out gracefully.

 agency which specialises in sourcing candidates for internships